50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 CSS specificity determines which styles take precedence when multiple conflicting styles are applied to an element.
 It is calculated based on the combination of selectors used to target an element, with higher specificity values overriding lower ones.
-Specificity is typically represented as a four-part value.
+Specificity is typically represented as a four-part value: inline styles, IDs, classes, and element selectors.
+Understanding and managing specificity is crucial for resolving conflicts and applying the correct styles across a website.

 75. What are CSS custom properties (variables), and how do they differ from traditional variables in programming languages?